ucsc/site-slugstrong/returning-to-campus/index.md

 sidebar: true
 title: Returning to Campus
 description: >
-  UC Santa Cruz is resuming more on-campus operations.
-Employees can learn more about what is needed to return to UC Santa Cruz sites.
+  UC Santa Cruz has largely resumed on-campus operations.
+Students and employees can learn more about what is needed to visit to UC Santa Cruz sites.
 category: return
 ---